Main region

 4 minute read

 You want the best chance of living your retirement dreams.
-So, it pays to know how tax and the timing of your contributions work together.
 That's where concessional contributions come in.
-It's a tax-smart way to boost your savings.
+It can be a tax-smart way to boost your savings.

 Man in wheelchair on laptop